Use time and billing software to create more accurate invoices and automate your accounting processes. Learn what to look for and how to get started.

 Accurate time tracking on hourly and estimated contracts

-Methods for freelance billing may vary, but if you and your client have agreed to hourly billing or have a contract estimate, you’ll inspire more billing confidence with tracked time that legitimizes your invoices.
-Accurate time tracking through with a well-regarded tool will make it far less likely that your clients try to push back on the invoice, even if it’s higher than the estimate.
+Methods for freelance billing may vary, but if you and your client have agreed to hourly billing or have a contract estimate, you’ll inspire more billing confidence with time reports that legitimizes your invoices.

 Note that we’re using the word “accurate” here for tracked time.
 It’s almost impossible to track every minute.
 However, your invoices shouldn’t be based on wild hourly estimates, either.
 You could either miss hours and lose money that you should have earned, or overbill clients and ruin the relationship.
 To that end, a good hourly time tracker will allow you to enter time manually, or have a stopwatch feature that records and tracks your time.